ItsAlxl/sbox-neverspace/README.md

 However, this negatively impacts both effects.
 Putting an object halfway through a portal and walking around to the other side, you will be able to see a thin slice of the object poking through the portal (a result of the clip shader's buffer).
 If you put an object next to a portal, walk through it, and walk around to the other side, you will be able to see a little bit of that object, even though you'd now be looking at the side of the portal that shouldn't see it at all (a result of `MIN_OBLIQUE_GAP`).

-In theory, this would be solvable by figuring out which objects have "priority" (on the same side of the camera, partway through) and only draw the extra buffers for them, but that's more difficult than I was willing to do, as the current implementation works for everything except some edge cases that are mostly unattainable in Neverspace due to the level design.
+In theory, this would be solvable by figuring out which objects *should* get overdrawn, and only draw the extra buffers for them, but that's more difficult than I was willing to do, as the current implementation works for everything except some edge cases that are mostly unattainable in Neverspace due to the level design.

 ### Walkway Out-of-Bounds
 It's pretty easy to fall out of bounds when walking off of a walkway, particularly if you're upside-down.
 This is probably as simple as tweaking the GravHop code present in `GravityPawnPlayer.cs`.